Nexirift/support/docs/faq.md

 ### What is the "Fediverse" or "ActivityPub"?

 The Fediverse is a network of interconnected social media servers that can communicate with each other using open protocols like ActivityPub.
-This offers a decentralized alternative to centralized social media platforms like Facebook, Twitter, and Instagram.
+This offers a decentralized alternative to centralized social media platforms like Facebook, Twitter, and Threads.

 ### Is Nexirift free to use?